-The Federal Court has heard shocking sexual harassment allegations involving habitual dry humping, grabbing of penises and anal penetration on “Gay Fridays” at a Brisbane chicken factory.
+The Federal Court has heard shocking sexual harassment allegations that happened on “Gay Fridays” at a Brisbane chicken factory.

-Ingham Enterprises, which owns and operates the Ingham’s Chicken plant at Murarrie, is being sued by former worker Richard Jamie Lee Ford, who claims he was sexually harassed by a number of different staff.
+Ingham Enterprises, which owns and operates the Ingham’s Chicken plant at Murarrie, is being sued by former worker Richard Jamie Lee Ford.

 Worker warned about ‘Gay Fridays’

-The court was told that workers would regularly engage in simulated oral sex, “dry humping” and anal penetration through clothing with fingers and cleaning implements where chickens were being processed.
+The court heard workers at the factory regularly engaged in simulated oral sex, “dry humping” and anal penetration.

-Former employee Michael Rafferty told the court that when he began working at the factory more than eight years ago, he was warned that he “would be a target on gay Fridays” because he was well-presented.
+Former employee Michael Rafferty told the court when he started working at the factory more than eight years ago, staff warned him he “would be a target on gay Fridays” because he is well-presented.